HamStudy/hamstudy-hambook/tech2022/content/Part 3. Appendix/0 Preparing for the 2026 test.md

 > **Key Information:** *Gain* in amplifiers can refer to the ratio of output to input *voltage, current, or power*—all are valid ways to measure how much a signal is amplified. {{< link id="T6B11" >}}

 When we talk about an amplifier's "gain," we're describing how much it increases a signal.
-Gain can be measured as voltage gain, current gain, or power gain—all three are legitimate ways to express amplification.
+Gain can be measured as voltage gain, current gain, or power gain — all three are legitimate ways to express amplification.

 ---